bnebeker/data_challenge/README.md

 out (such as employment, annual income, FICO), and the loan status.
 There is a data dictionary stored in the docs/ directory.

-Goal: build a model that predicts a new loan's probability of default, using the data provided.

-Model Usage: this model will be used to determine which new loans an investor should invest in.
+Goal: build a model that informs the user which loans they should invest in.

+Model Usage: Your goal is to inform investors on the best loans.
 This means: I am going to Lending Club and ready to invest $100.
-There is a list of loans (which have not yet been funded) that I get to choose from, and I want to know which ones are the best to invest in.
+There is a list of loans on their site (which have not yet been funded) that I get to choose from, and I want to know which ones are the best to invest in.
 Keep that goal in mind as you build your feature set and final solution.

-To get started, fork this repository, make the repository you're working on private, and add me as a collaborator.
+To get started, clone this repository, make the repository you're working on private, and add me as a collaborator.

 There is no time limit on this challenge -- it is up to you